We Offer Myopia Management In Lewis Center, Westerville & Johnstown, Ohio

-Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by any of our great doctors at Professional VisionCare and the helpful staff at Myopia Management Center At Professional Vision Care.
+Typically, atropine drops involves just 1 drop in each eye, but exact instructions for your specific case will be given by any of our great doctors at Professional VisionCare and the helpful staff at Myopia Management Clinic At Professional Vision Care.

 Atropine therapy may be performed daily either by itself or together with Ortho-K or multifocal contact lenses.
 Contact lenses cannot be worn while the drops are applied.
 Doctors advise to wait at least 15 minutes before putting contacts back in the eyes.

 Studies have shown that atropine therapy can significantly improve myopia progression in children.
 A 2006 study found that 400 children aged 6-12 who received atropine experienced significantly less myopia progression.
 A second study in 2012 with lower doses of atropine showed similar results.
 According to the American Academy of Ophthalmology, 90% of children who have atropine therapy show signs of reduced myopia progression.